 GestureBuilder class.
-But if you want to create gestures in script code rather than recording, you can also create an instance in the script code and use it for playing back gestures. control or dependency on runtime state information.
-You can use the Gesture creation methods to dynaically create a gesture.
+You can create an instance of a gesture in the script code and use it for playing back gestures, instead of recoding them.
+Use the Gesture creation methods to dynamically create a gesture.

-Here is an example of a gesture with two finger gesture making a curved counter clockwise movement (for iOS tests it is recommended to use
+Here is an example of a two-finger gesture making a curved counter-clockwise movement.
+For iOS tests, it is recommended to use

 var tb = new GestureBuilder(320, 480, GestureBuilder.LogicalPoint); tb.addStroke( 300, 200 ); tb.curveTo(1000, 250, 150, 150, 150, 100, 200 ); tb.addStroke( 100, 400 ); tb.curveTo(1000, 150, 450, 250, 450, 300, 400); tb.build(); gesture(waitForObject(":some_object"), tb);

-And here an example of a zoom gesture, two finger gesture moving away from each other, also in one second.
-This time written as one statement.
+Here is an example of a zoom gesture, that is, two fingers moving away from each other, also in one second.
+This time it is written as one statement:

 gesture(waitForObject(":some_object"), new GestureBuilder(320, 480, GestureBuilder.LogicalPoint) .addStroke( 180, 200 ) .lineTo(1000, 100, 120 ) .addStroke( 220, 240 ) .lineTo(1000, 300, 320) .build());